-Furthermore, it is essential to acknowledge that national differences play an important role, as countries like Spain (67%) tend to disburse grants one month after the start of mobility, while Germany (26%) follows a different pattern of distribution.
+Furthermore, it's essential to acknowledge that national differences play a significant role, as countries like Spain (67%) tend to disburse grants one month after the start of mobility, while Germany (26%) follows a different pattern of distribution.
 Interestingly, a substantial percentage of students in these countries receive their grants before departure, indicating that national regulations may not be the primary barrier to advancing grant payments.

-The timid improvement in the percentage of students who receive the grants before the start of the mobility program shows that changes in administration at the national and institutional levels can improve the situation.
+The timid improvement in the percentage of students that receive the grants before the start of the mobility shows that changes in administration at the national and institutional levels can improve the situation.